semantic-release/commit-analyzer/README.md

 ```

 With this example:
-- the commits that contains `BREAKING CHANGE`, `BREAKING CHANGES` or `BREAKING` in their body will be considered breaking changes (by default the [angular preset](https://github.com/conventional-changelog/conventional-changelog/blob/master/packages/conventional-changelog-angular/index.js#L14) checks only for `BREAKING CHANGE` and `BREAKING CHANGES`)
+- the commits that contains `BREAKING CHANGE` or `BREAKING CHANGES` in their body will be considered breaking changes (by default the [angular preset](https://github.com/conventional-changelog/conventional-changelog/blob/master/packages/conventional-changelog-angular/index.js#L14) checks only for `BREAKING CHANGE`)
 - the commits with a 'docs' `type`, a 'README' `scope` will be associated with a `patch` release
 - the commits with a 'refactor' `type` will be associated with a `patch` release
 - the commits with a 'style' `type` will be associated with a `patch` release